Vernon

 Welcome Message

 Are you interested in solidifying foundational medical knowledge while refining clinical skills in a close-knit medical community that wants you to succeed?
-Then consider the Vernon Integrated Clinical Clerkship (ICC) program!
+Then consider the Vernon Integrated Clinical Clerkship (ICC) site!

 Established in 2011, the Vernon ICC offers three Year 3 students an exceptional opportunity to complete this critical phase of medical training in the North Okanagan.
-Like all UBC Year 3 students, ICC students are expected to meet all UBC Year 3 curriculum objectives.
+Vernon ICC students are provided the same curriculum objectives as all UBC Year 3 students.
 Like all other UBC ICC sites, students are exposed to these objectives through ongoing relationships with faculty and patients that reinforce learning and develop core critical thinking skills.
 These core competencies will help you to develop into a successful Year 4 student, resident and eventually, independent physician.

-We are very proud of our Vernon “alumni”!
-Former Vernon ICC students have gone on to successfully match to residencies in family medicine, pediatrics, orthopedic surgery and internal medicine.
-Since June 2014, I have been the Site Director in Vernon and am tremendously proud of dedicated faculty and support staff who welcome the new students each year.
+We are very proud of our students who were part of the Vernon ICC!
+Former Vernon ICC students have gone on to successfully match to residencies in family medicine, pediatrics, orthopedic surgery, general surgery, otolaryngology, radiology, urology, public health, and internal medicine.
+Since June 2014, I have been the Site Director in Vernon and am fortunate to work with dedicated faculty and staff who welcome the new students each year.
 It is a delight and extremely satisfying to witness the evolution of a Student-Reporter to a Medical Interpreter to a fledgling Medical Manager in just 11 months!
 Please consider joining us: You are welcome here!

 Dr. Carmen Larsen